 Be sure to see ** below for printable guides to help you.

-Important – Always Check with your Dr. before starting an exercise routine!
+Important – Always Check with your Dr. before starting an exercise routine.
 Exercising regularly works for us but we realize that doesn’t mean that it’s right for everyone.
 Check with your doctor to be sure the exercises you are planning to do are right for you.
 You may have other options.

-Here’s how you can begin working out at home:
+Here’s how to begin working out at home:

 - Pick Your Day/Time